-2. Every student must comply with the detailed requirements of the curriculum for the degree as set out in the appropriate Degree Programme Table, the programme handbook, the course handbook, the order in which courses are attended and the assessment for the programme, which are published in the University Degree Regulations and Programmes of Study.

-3. When selecting courses, students must comply with the pre-requisite, corequisite and prohibited combination requirements for the Degree Programme, unless a concession is approved by the relevant College.
+- 2. Every student must comply with the detailed requirements of the curriculum for the degree as set out in the appropriate Degree Programme Table, the programme handbook, the course handbook, the order in which courses are attended and the assessment for the programme, which are published in the University Degree Regulations and Programmes of Study.
+In exceptional cases, the Head of College may approve a concession allowing a student to substitute a course marked as compulsory in the relevant Degree Programme Table with another course (or courses) with the same credit volume and SCQF level. - 3.
+When selecting courses, students must comply with the pre-requisite, corequisite and prohibited combination requirements for the Degree Programme, unless a concession is approved by the relevant College.